anujnag/Live-Video-Multistreamer-With-Chat-Rooms/README.md

 # How To Run

+1) Open two terminals

+2) Terminal 1

+$ bash video.sh

+   Terminal 2

-$ bash run.sh
+$ bash chat.sh

-Video will be streamed on &lt;your-IP&gt;:5000 OR localhost:5000
+Video will be streamed on &lt;your-IP&gt;:5001 OR localhost:5001